Foster care – information and tips

 When is foster care approached?

-From the foster carer’s point of view, the main motivation is the desire to help a child who has no family of his or her own.
+From the foster carer’s point of view, the main motivation is the desire to help a child who does not have a family of his or her own.
 Thanks to the foster family, the child will gain normal experiences and habits that institutional care cannot provide.
 From a legal point of view, foster care is in place if the child is not legally free, i.e. especially if the parents (we are talking here about parents who do not actually care for the child) exercise parental rights and do not agree to adoption.
 Another type of case is foster care provided by the child’s grandparents.
 Here, even if the child is legally free, adoption is not appropriate for various reasons, including age.

 Are you solving a similar problem?